Autumn is a great time of year to be planting citrus fruit.

 Lemon Lemonade: A very juicy, lemon-like fruit with a mild, refreshing grapefruit-like flavour.
 Fruit can be eaten fresh or juiced.
 Fruit has a very strong scent.
 A heavy cropper.

-Orange Harwood Late: New Zealand selection of Valencia orange and called New Zealand orange.
-Sweet, juicy, thick-skinned fruit which ripens throughout the summer.
+Orange Harwood Late: NZ selection of Valencia orange and called NZ orange.
+Sweet juicy thick-skinned fruit, ripens throughout the summer.
 Excellent eating or juicing.
 A reliable cropper.

-Mandarin Satsuma Miho: Do you love those big, seedless mandarins with the soft, puffy, easy-to-peel skin?
-Then plant a Mandarin Silverhill.
-This is an early ripening satsuma variety that has thick-skinned, easy peel, sweet juicy fruit with segments that easily separate.
-This variety grows well in cooler areas.
+Then plant a mandarin Okitsu Wase.
+This is an early ripening Satsuma variety that has thick-skinned, easy-peel, sweet juicy fruit with segments that easily separate.
+This variety grows well in cooler areas too but needs protection from regular heavy frosts (-2C and cooler).